 The Council is committed to safer recruitment.
-Some new members of staff maybe required to undergo a Disclosure and Barring Service (DBS).
+Some new and/or existing members of staff maybe required to undergo a Disclosure and Barring Service (DBS).
 Basic disclosures verify identity and show details of all convictions considered to be unspent under the Rehabilitation of Offenders Act 1974 or state that there are no such convictions.

-New employees who are taking up a position which involves working closely with children or adults at risk (in a voluntary or paid capacity) will be required to acquire an Enhanced DBS Disclosure.
+In accordance with our safer recruitment procedures new and or existing employees who are taking up a position which involves working closely with children or adults at risk (in a voluntary or paid capacity) will be required to acquire an Enhanced DBS Disclosure.
 Enhanced DBS Disclosures provide additional detail about unspent and spent convictions, cautions, reprimands, final warnings plus any additional information held by the police.